Taking decluttering to the max

 Nick Copeman, a copywriter who lives in Sheringham, Norfolk, said his efforts put the declutterers seen on prime time TV shows to shame.

-Paring back what he owns to the bare essentials has left the 43 year old feeling "liberated and calm", he said.
-Adding it is like a form of "extreme self-help".
+Paring back what he owns to the bare essentials has left the 43-year-old feeling "liberated and calm" and that it was like a form of "extreme self-help".

-He has just one pen, with a spare refill - counted as a separate item - 14 pairs of underpants and even includes pairs of socks on his 406-item inventory.
+He has just one pen, with a spare refill - counted as a separate item - 14 pairs of underpants and even includes pairs of socks on his inventory.

 "Once you’ve got everything organised, you’re liberated to think about living," he said.